Breastfeeding Training (with an experienced lactation consultant) including tongue-tie, in North London & Hertfordshire

 The course tutors are Janet Harrison and Dr Ella Rachamim and we will mark the assignment and have an internal validator (Philip Hendy) and an external moderator from OCN credit4learning.

-Once we email you the assignment, at LEVEL 3 you will have 6 weeks to complete it and return it to us by email (or post if you are not able to email it back to us, but emailing is the preferred method).
+Once we email you the assignment, at LEVEL 3 and 4 you will have 6 weeks to complete it and return it to us by email (or post if you are not able to email it back to us, but emailing is the preferred method).
 We aim to return feedback by 3 weeks after this date and then OCN credit4learning will formally send you a certificate of accreditation if you have passed around 3 weeks after that.

 You can, of course, hand your work back in by email before the deadline but may not receive feedback until 2 weeks after the deadline.